-Around 2001 the ever obliging Erik at Warner Music in London did very kindly put together a package of the label’s past, present and future CDs and The Very Best of Bananarama happened to be among them.
+Around 2001 the ever obliging Erik at Warner Music in London did very kindly put together a package of the label’s past, present and future CDs and The Very Best Of Bananarama happened to be among them.
 Giving the album a spin I had to concede I had always secretly liked several of their singles – particularly Cruel Summer, Love In The First Degree and Robert De Niro’s Waiting.

 In retrospect, that was to be expected when you cast your mind back to who’d just been responsible for the shock comeback of the music world without having to lift a finger between them – ABBA, of course.
-The sessions also reunited Sara and Keren with Mick Stock and Pete Waterman, who, with the departure of Matt Aitken, had also been newly reduced to a duo.
+The sessions also reunited Sara and Keren with Mike Stock and Pete Waterman, who, with the departure of Matt Aitken, had also been newly reduced to a duo.

 The often objectionable Waterman had been looking for his very own version of the Swedish Fab Four ever since they disintegrated in the early 1980s.
-By the end of the decade, the Coventry cretin had re-recorded a pair of Please Yourself’s pop pleasers in the shape of Movin’ On and Last Thing On My Mind with a new act he’d nurtured, called Steps, to much greater success.
-He’d found his new ABBA.
+By the end of the decade, the Coventry cretin had re-recorded a pair of Please Yourself’s pop pleasers in the shape of Movin’ On and Last Thing On My Mind with a new act he’d nurtured, called Steps, to considerably greater success.

-Fast forward 23 years and when David Bowie died in January 2016 it only took a matter of hours before a plethora of outtakes and rarities started surfacing online, including Bananarama tackling The Dame’s Changes!
-For whatever reason, the cover never made the cut for Please Yourself upon the LP’s release.
+Fast forward 23 years and when David Bowie died in January 2016 it only took a matter of hours before a plethora of outtakes and rarities started surfacing online, including Bananarama tackling The Dame’s Changes, from the classic Hunky Dory.

-As to whether or not the world really needed this lightweight, campy rendition, well, perhaps it remained unreleased for a reason.
+As to whether or not the world really needed this lightweight, campy rendition, well, perhaps it remained unfinished/unreleased for a reason.
 That said, this isn’t nearly as bad as it might look on paper.
 All of the girls were Bowie fans, as was Waterman.
 Sara’s tribute at the time says it all.

-As a sidenote, in 1990, Siobhan, now founder of Shakespeare’s Sister with Marcella Detroit, had attended her very first Bowie concert, which I covered yesterday.
+As a sidenote, in 1990, Siobhan, now founder of Shakespeare’s Sister with Marcella Detroit, had attended her very first Bowie concert, which I’ve covered elsewhere.
 You can view the interview backstage at Sound + Vision at the Milton Keynes Bowl here and here.
 Meanwhile, Bananarama’s first ever tour with Siobhan doesn’t begin until November.
-Methinks it will be a cruel summer indeed without them.
-Viva SKS!